ai-data-innovators/ChatGPT-for-Salesforce/README.md

-# ChatGPT for Salesforce
+# ChatGPT for Salesforce Configuration Guide

 Detailed guidance on configuring ChatGPT as a conversational interface for Salesforce.

 ## Leveraging ChatGPT to Streamline Salesforce Workflows

-Integrating ChatGPT with Salesforce grafts a multi-modal intelligent user interface onto a powerful business system.
+Integrating ChatGPT with Salesforce adds a multi-modal intelligent user interface onto a powerful business system.
 This configuration is accessible enough for any tech-savvy individual to implement, yet unlocks significant capabilities and future possibilities.

 Key Features:
 * Multi-modal input: Interact with ChatGPT using text, images, or voice while reading data from and writing data to Salesforce.